angelwingscomms/q/files/input/4/e.md

 5. What whispered through the leaves? _________
 ```

-the questions seem to simple. for the short answer poetry section, upgrade the language to be suitable for 10 year olds, and let the questions be challenging
+let the story have a Nigerian flair.
+Let the questions seem to simple. for the short answer poetry section, upgrade the language to be suitable for 10 year olds, and let the questions be slightly challenging

 # essay section questions
 instruction: answer 1 out of 2